ghpc/SEAA-2022-MS/README.md

   * List any referenced work that is also worth reading.
   * Other relevant information.

-* __[unification - stepE+BackwardSnowballingE+FowardSnowballingE](https://github.com/ghpc/SEAA-2022-SMS/blob/main/replication_package/synthesis.xlsx)__: the main spreadsheet that contains the synthesis of all relevant information.
+* __[synthesis](https://github.com/ghpc/SEAA-2022-SMS/blob/main/replication_package/synthesis.xlsx)__: the main spreadsheet that contains the synthesis of all relevant information.